I always loved this soup when I was growing up in the Caribbean, and today it is still one of my favorites. My kids love it, too.

 - If the fish has scales, remove them by running a knife against the grain of the scales.

-- If you are using frozen fish fillets, there is no need to defrost them before adding them into the soup.
+- If you are using frozen fish fillets, there is no need to defrost them before adding them to the soup.

 Fresh vs. Canned Vegetables